mulesoft-assets/template-sfdc2db-account-bidirectional-sync/README.md

 ### Application configuration
 ### Polling properties
 + poll.frequencyMillis `10000`
-This are the milliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce and Database
+Thesse are the milliseconds (also different time units can be used) that will run between two different checks for updates in Salesforce and Database
 + poll.startDelayMillis `0`
 + page.size `200`